On $\varepsilon$ Approximations of Persistence Diagrams: Cellular complexes on grid

 Figure~\ref{fig:DyadicGrid}(a) shows a simple example of dyadic grid on a unit square.
 The CW structures of the dyadic cubes are depicted in Figure~\ref{fig:DyadicGrid}(b).
 Note that orientation of a cell depends on the precise choice of the homeomorphism $h_i \colon [0,1]^N \to C_i$.
 In our example we reversed orientation of the cells in two cubes at the bottom left corner.

 We generalize the idea of dyadic grids to CW complexes which are homeomorphic to a closed ball.
-In the rest of this paper we assume that there is a regular CW structure $\cE$ on $X$ with a single $N$ dimensional cell $e$ such that $X = \cl(e)$.
+In the rest of this paper we assume that there is a regular CW structure $\cE$ on $X$ with a single $N$ dimensional cell $e$ such that $X = \cl(e)$, thus implying that $X$ is homeomorphic to an $N$ dimensional closed ball.
 The building blocks of a self similar grid are homeomorphic to $X$ and their CW structure is again induced by these homeomorphisms.
 They also have to cover $X$ in a similar manner as the dyadic cubes cover the unit cube.
 A self similar grid on $X$ is a special collection of the building blocks.